mdn/content/files/en-us/web/api/animation/replacestate/index.md

 {{ APIRef("Web Animations") }}

 The read-only **`Animation.replaceState`** property of the [Web Animations API](/en-US/docs/Web/API/Web_Animations_API) returns the [replace state](https://drafts.csswg.org/web-animations-1/#animation-replace-state) of the animation.
-This will be `active` if the animation has been removed, or `persisted` if {{domxref("Animation.persist()")}} has been invoked on it.
+This will be `removed` if the animation has been automatically removed, or `persisted` if {{domxref("Animation.persist()")}} has been invoked on it.

 ## Value

 A string that represents the replace state of the animation.
 The value can be one of:

 - `active`
-  - : The initial value of the animation's replace state; when the animation has been removed by the browser's [Automatically removing filling animations](/en-US/docs/Web/API/Animation#automatically_removing_filling_animations) behavior.
+  - : The initial value of the animation's replace state when the animation is created.
 - `persisted`
   - : The animation has been explicitly persisted by invoking {{domxref("Animation.persist()")}} on it.
 - `removed`
-  - : The animation has been explicitly removed.
+  - : The animation has been removed by the browser's [Automatically removing filling animations](/en-US/docs/Web/API/Animation#automatically_removing_filling_animations) behavior.

 ## Examples